tenforwardconsulting/dogetip-slack/readme.md

 ## Support

 Like what you see or using this with your team?
-You can support [the developer](https://github.com/cgcardona) with bitcoin at [1Jwdn9NjhPHkUiEg4gHNaTrYe6s9RkXTs1](bitcoin:1Jwdn9NjhPHkUiEg4gHNaTrYe6s9RkXTs1)
+You can support [the developer](https://github.com/cgcardona) with bitcoin at <a href='bitcoin:1Jwdn9NjhPHkUiEg4gHNaTrYe6s9RkXTs1'>1Jwdn9NjhPHkUiEg4gHNaTrYe6s9RkXTs1</a>